KelkooGroup/theGardener/documentation/global/documentation/Adoption.md

 {
   "page" :
      {
-        "label": "theGardener adoption",
+        "label": "Who is using theGardener?",
-        "description": "Who is using theGardener ?"
+        "description": "Who is using theGardener?"
      }
 }
 ```